apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ## Crossing Isolation Boundaries

-Any value that needs to move from one isolation domain to another must either be `Sendable` or must preserve mutually exclusive access.
+The compiler will only permit a value to move from one isolation domain to another when it can prove it will not introduce data races.
-Using values with types that do not satisfy these requirements in contexts that require them is a very common problem.
+Attempting to use values that do not satsify this requirement in contexts that can cross isolation boundaries is a very common problem.
 And because libraries and frameworks may be updated to use Swift's concurrency features, these issues can come up even when your code hasn't changed.